Bash Sleep Command: A Quick Guide to Use It in Your Scripts

 Conclusion

-I have showed you different ways to use the sleep command in a Bash script.
+I showed you different ways to use the sleep command in a Bash script.

 And in the process I have covered a lot of different things: